Financial Analysis and Modelling of Ship Investments:

 Excel with Pacoship 2.0 makes it easier to communucate and document shipping investment projects with cash flows, key figures, sensitivity analysis and charts.
 From the reports menu in Pacoship you can select the content of the reports you want to generate.
 You can generate reports as PDF files or Powerpoint presentations.
 All inputs are saved as XML data files that can be easily shared.

-Some of the questions we may want answers to are:
+Some of the questions you may want answers to are:

 - How much capital is needed for the shipping investment project?